-- prospective retailers50 entitlement to access NMI Standing Data; and - retailer authorised service providers that are undertaking certain activities/services under contract on behalf of a retailer.
+- retailers' entitlement access to NMI Standing Data relating to customers for which they are not the FRMP; and - retailer authorised service providers that are undertaking certain activities/services under contract on behalf of a retailer.

-With respect to prospective retailers, EA is concerned that the AER's strict interpretation of rule 7.7(a) in its compliance bulletin may imply that there is no basis within the NER for retailers that are not a consumer's FRMP or do not have a financial interest in the metering installation to access NMI Standing Data.
+With respect to retailers who are seeking potential customers, EA is concerned that the AER's strict interpretation of rule 7.7(a) in its compliance bulletin may imply that there is no basis within the NER for retailers that are not a consumer's FRMP or do not have a financial interest in the metering installation to access NMI Standing Data.
 Given this, EA considers that there may be inconsistency in the NER between rule 7.7(a) and clause 3.13.12 which needs to be addressed to avoid confusion and any potential compliance risks.
-51